Historic Brattonsville – McConnells, South Carolina

-The new owners restored many of the buildings, and by 2001 York County gained possession of much of the land and turned it into a living museum.
+The new owners restored many of the buildings.
+By 2001 York County had gained possession of much of the land and turned it into a living museum.
 The Homestead House, however, is still owned by descendants of the Bratton family and is operated by the York County Culture and Heritage Commission.

-The plantation became internationally famous when it was used in the filming of the Revolutionary War movie, The Patriot.
-Annual special events at historic Brattonsville include the Battle of Huck’s Defeat, the Piedmont Pottery Festival, Civil War reenactments, and Christmas candlelight tours.
+The plantation became internationally famous when it appeared in the filming of the Revolutionary War movie, The Patriot.
+Annual events at historic Brattonsville include the Battle of Huck’s Defeat, the Piedmont Pottery Festival, Civil War reenactments, and Christmas candlelight tours.

 Historic Brattonsville is listed in the National Register:

 Brattonsville is a small but important area of York County significant for its architectural record of South Carolina development.
 Brattonsville Historic District includes three distinctive homes built between 1776 and 1855 by the Brattons, a prominent York County family.
 The Revolutionary House, built in 1776 by Colonel William Bratton, was originally a one-room log house with a small porch.
 It was the home of Colonel William Bratton who fought in the Revolutionary War.
 Later additions were added to the original structure and clapboard siding was placed over the original logs.